stackbit-projects/pleasant-crane-8b985/src/pages/posts/basic-rules-for-walking-in-the-mountains.md

 ---
-title: Day one of FaceBook Live
+title: Day one of Facebook Live
 excerpt: >-
   Hiking is sometimes referred to as such.
 This specifically refers to difficult walking through dense forest, undergrowth, or bushes, where forward progress